OSHA Fines 2026: $16,550 Per Violation — How to Reduce Yours

 The documentation that supports a good faith reduction includes:

+A voluntary self-audit program is one of the strongest ways to build evidence for the good faith reduction, since it demonstrates proactive hazard identification and correction.
 The July 2025 update clarified that for small employers, OSHA should evaluate good faith proportionally.
 A 12-person roofing contractor is not expected to have the same formal safety infrastructure as a 500-person general contractor.
 What matters is evidence of active effort relative to the employer's size and resources.
 A consistent set of daily logs, signed toolbox talk records, and a straightforward written safety program can be sufficient to earn the full 25% good faith reduction for a small crew.

 The history reduction rewards employers with no OSHA citations in the previous five years.
 The maximum reduction is 10% — smaller than size or good faith, but it stacks with both.